Difegue/TVC-16/content/014-adbduino-ps2.md

 Slug: adbuino-ps2
 Authors: Difegue
 HeroImage: images/adb/adbduino-final.jpg
-Summary: I ain't afraid of no CRT.
+Summary: It's time to deal with ADB.
+Not the Android one!

-My vintage Mac fleet has been progressing nicely with all the previous restorations, but I was still missing an essential piece: **A keyboard and mouse.**
+My Mac fleet has been progressing nicely with all the [previous](https://tvc-16.science/emac-lcd-mod.html) [restorations](https://tvc-16.science/performa-plus-display.html), but I still didn't have a way to control the pre-OSX machines.
 Those machines came to me keyboardless, and I initially thought it'd be no problem at all!
 Alas, I did not know about the terrifying Apple Desktop Bus.
 ![noooooooo]({static}/images/adb/pinout.jpg)
-[ADB for short](https://en.wikipedia.org/wiki/Apple_Desktop_Bus) (which completely fucks up google searches now that the Android Debug Bridge is a thing),
-this connector was used to plug keyboards, mice, joysticks and what have you into Macintoshes until USB took over.

-Well, I guess I won't be able to use my old PS/2 stuff, might as well invest into some ADB devic--
+[ADB for short](https://en.wikipedia.org/wiki/Apple_Desktop_Bus), this connector was used to plug keyboards, mice, joysticks and what have you into Macintoshes until USB took over.
+Since I won't be able to use my old PS/2 stuff, might as well invest into some ADB devic--
 ![the apple tax is fucking real]({static}/images/adb/ebay.jpg)

+## 😥 😥 😥
-😥 I shouldn't be surprised really, but I feel bad shelling out 40€ for a yellowed keyboard/mouse combo when I already have tons of PC ones laying around.
+I shouldn't be surprised really, but I feel bad shelling out 40€ for a yellowed keyboard/mouse combo when I already have tons of PC ones laying around.

 # A quick tour of ADB replacement solutions